scala/docs.scala-lang/overviews/collections/concrete-immutable-collection-classes.md

     scala> hasOne.pop
     res19: scala.collection.immutable.Stack[Int] = Stack()

-Immutable stacks are used rarely in Scala programs because their functionality is subsumed by lists: A `push` on an immutable stack is the same as a `::` on a list and a `pop` on a stack is the same a `tail` on a list.
+Immutable stacks are used rarely in Scala programs because their functionality is subsumed by lists: A `push` on an immutable stack is the same as a `::` on a list and a `pop` on a stack is the same as a `tail` on a list.

 ## Immutable Queues